 All entering students who have not demonstrated basic foreign language proficiency are urged to complete this requirement early in their academic careers.
 Students achieve foreign language proficiency at Stony Brook in one of the following ways:

-- Enrolling in and passing with a letter grade of C or higher the second semester of an elementary foreign language course numbered 101 or 112, or enrolling in and passing a foreign language course at the intermediate level or higher;
+- Enrolling in and passing with a letter grade of C or higher the second semester of an elementary foreign language course numbered 101 or 112, or enrolling in and passing a foreign language course certified as Skill 3;

 - Obtaining equivalent transfer credit for the second-semester introductory or higher level foreign language course, passed with a grade of C or higher;